setrar/akka-clojure/README.markdown

 Usage
 -----

-Actors are created with the +actor+ function in akka-clojure.core, which takes a callback function with a single parameter, which is the received message.
+Actors are created with the *actor* function in akka-clojure.core, which takes a callback function with a single parameter, which is the received message.
 The example below shows the basic usage.